What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Typical tourist trail: Bangkok to Chang Mai (return to) Bangkok to the Samui archipelago to Ko Tao or Phuket to Malaysia.
 There are some good sample popular itineraries and a lot of good information on travelfish's Thailand page.

-• Money: ATMs - which are very plentiful.
+• Money: ATMs - which are very plentiful (but will always charge a fee on-top of that from your own bank).
 Any hard currency cash or travellers cheques change easily in larger towns and major traveller destinations.

 • Trains: Are cheap, easy, comfortable during the day and night (if a little cold at times) and let you see the country as you experience it, for more details see Thai Train System Explained